zJsoon/discordBot-Demons/README.md

 # Credits

-This base of the has been produced with the help of [Jaime](https://github.com/Jaimeetxebarria)
+This base of the bot has been produced with the help of [Jaime](https://github.com/Jaimeetxebarria)